donohoe/alice-docs/README.md

 `key: value`

-The key is not case-senitive.
-Its okay to have trailing spaces before or after the colon serpator.
+The key is not case-sensitive.
+Its okay to have trailing spaces before or after the colon separator.

 These are equivalent:
 * `key:value`